 Hybrid bonds offer hugely reduced cycle times, with material removal rates of up to 10 times that of any resin bond product, incredible wheel edge retention of more than 20 times that of resin bond wheels, lower spindle loads, excellent thermal stability, reduced tool deflection, longer spindle life and no thermal damage to the tool.

 Typical applications for metal bonds include grinding glass, ceramics, refractories, ferrites, tile, stone and quartz.

 Metal bond wheels offer the best grit retention and a very long service life.
 They are industry-leading for form holding, but require high horsepower machinery but are typically slower cutting than resin and other bond systems.
 Metal bonds work best when grinding a very abrasive material.

 Vitrified bond wheels are typically used for grinding PCD and PCBN tools, ceramics and semi-conductors.

 Vitrified bond wheels are grinding wheels that consist of a bonding material made of glass and ceramic substances.
 Often times, vitrified bond wheels will be segmented on larger wheels.
 This is when abrasive segments are created in a separate mold, and then adhered to the core in segments.

 Trust the Experts

-Our experienced staff is dedicated to providing our customers with high quality products and unequaled service.
-We offer experienced technical support and advice to assist you along the way.
+Our experienced staff is dedicated to providing our customers with high-quality products and excellent service.
+We offer technical support and advice to assist you along the way.